Paradragon/cc-extra-expressions-pack/README.md

 You can preview all new expressions with their names by interacting with the console in the internal test area, accessed by the following command `ig.game.teleport("ex2_testarea")`.

 **By default, there is no other way to access test area without console.**

-# Moving forward
-Life is complicated, so no promises.
-Overtime, new parts and expressions **may** be added.
-Most notably this depends on availability of the following:
-- Interesting idea.
-- Inspiration to draw.
-- Drawing ability to property convey it.
-- Free time.

-This mod is intended to have full backward compatibility with it's previous versions.
-That means if an expression or part is added to **public EX2 release**, their definition in [patchsteps](https://github.com/Paradragon/cc-extra-expressions-pack/tree/main/assets/data/characters) will not be changed afterwards.
-This allows newer versions of EX2 to be used as dependency even if an older one is required without fear of breaking anything.

-The only exception to this rule may be subtle edits of sprite sheets to correct some graphical mistakes or touch up on appearance.
-Let us be honest, author is as good in pixel art as any other amateur is.
-Even so, this will be limited to correcting mistakes.

-# Feature requests
-We don't accept spritework requests for EX2.
-Not that there will be any, but still...

-# Contribution
-We are open to pull requests, if you want to include new parts, expressions or anything else, really.